d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-intro.md

 # Random Search

 The first method we will look at is called **random search** :cite:`bergstra-jmlr12a`.
 To implement random search, we pair the simple
-`FIFOScheduler` with a searcher that samples configurations for new trials uniformly at random.
-Recall from Section :ref:`sec_intro_search_spaces` that each hyperparameter is defined via a uniform or loguniform distribution over its feasible range or value set.
+`FIFOScheduler` with a searcher that samples configurations for new trials uniformly at random from the search space.
+Recall from Section
+:ref:`sec_intro_search_spaces` that each hyperparameter is defined via a uniform or log-uniform distribution over its feasible range or value set.
 Whenever a new configuration is to be suggested, it is drawn from these distributions.

 ```{.python .input  n=1}